6500 computer systems

 done by directly

 VIC-20 memory could be expanded by 8KB or 16KB RAM cartridges, but these cartridges cost near or more than VIC-20 itself.
-Memory limitation motivated author to switch from BASIC to FORTH.
+Memory limitation motivated this author to switch from BASIC to FORTH.
 More complex programs could be written in FORTH, as FORTH programs were more compact and faster than BASIC.

 VIC chip really didn't have a graphics mode.
 Rather, it always rendered characters.
 Graphics programming was accomplished by enabling multi-color mode, displaying 256 characters ("...ABCDEF..."), then redefining character definitions.
 256 character definitions formed a bitmap, but since a VIC screen shows 506 (22*23) characters, bitmap only covered half the screen.
 If entire screen must show graphics, programmers had to set a raster interrupt to reprogram character set at middle of screen.
 Actually, most programs bitmapped part of screen, since bitmapping entire screen used ~4KB of VIC-20's 5KB total memory.
 Designers of VIC chip were clever by combining programmable fonts and graphics mode.
 But bit-level graphics was so difficult that many VIC-20 games were programmed in text-mode fashion, only redefined a few characters which jumped character-cell-by-character-cell.